New X-Men (2001 series)

-New X-Men is an American comic book ongoing series, written by Grant Morrison and featuring the mutant superhero team, the X-Men.
+New X-Men is an American comic book ongoing series, written by Grant Morrison and published by Marvel Comics, featuring the X-Men.
 It was a retitling of the then-ongoing second volume of the main X-Men series, and shares the series' numbering, as opposed to creating a different ongoing series with a new number one issue.
 During a revamp of the entire X-Men franchise, newly appointed Marvel Comics Editor-in-Chief Joe Quesada spoke of his idea for flagship titles like X-Men to regain some of their "former glory," as well as regaining critical acclaim.